#data-analysis #linear-algebra #machine-learning #data-points #statistical-analysis #vector-math #geometric-median

 • madgm (median of distances from gm)

 is our generalisation of mad (median of absolute differences from median), to n dimensions.
 1d median is replaced in nd by gm.
 Where mad was a robust measure of 1d data spread, madgm becomes a robust measure of nd data spread.
-We define it as: median(|pi-gm|,i=1..n), where p1..pn are a sample of n data points, which are no longer scalars but d dimensional vectors.
+We define it as: median(|pi-gm|,i=1..n), where p1..pn are a sample of n data points, each of which is now a vector.

 • tm_stat

-t-stat, defined as (x-mean)/std, where std is the standard deviation, is similar to well known standard z-score, except that its scalar measures of central tendency and spread are obtained from the sample (pivotal quantity), rather than from any old assumed population distribution.
-We define our generalized tm_stat of a single scalar observation x as: (x-centre)/spread, with the recommendation to replace mean by median and std by mad, whenever possible.
+These are similar to the well known standard z-score, except that the central tendency and spread are obtained from the sample (pivotal quantity), rather than from any old assumed population distribution.

 • tm_statistic

-we now generalize tm_stat from scalar domain to vector domain of any number of dimensions, defining tm_statistic as |p-gm|/madgm, where p is now an observation point in nd space.
-The sample central tendency is now the geometric median gm vector and the spread is the madgm scalar.
-The error distance of observation from the median |p-gm| (the radius) is still a scalar.
-Thus the co-domain of tm_statistic is again a simple positive scalar, regardless of the dimensionality of the vector space in question.
+we now generalize tm_stat from scalar domain to vector domain of any number of dimensions, defining tm_statistic as |p-gm|/madgm, where p is a single observation point in nd space.
+For sample central tendency now serves the geometric median gm vector and the spread is the madgm scalar (see above).
+The error distance of observation p from the median: |p-gm|, is also a scalar.
+Thus the co-domain of tm_statistic is a simple positive scalar, regardless of the dimensionality of the vector space in question.

 • contribution

-one of the key questions of Machine Learning (ML) is how to quantify the contribution that each example point (typically a member of some large nd set) makes to the recognition concept, or class, represented by that set.
+one of the key questions of Machine Learning is how to quantify the contribution that each example (typically represented as a member of some large nd set) makes to the recognition concept, or outcome class, represented by that set.
 In answer to this, we define the contribution of a point p as the magnitude of displacement of gm, caused by adding p to the set.
 Generally, outlying points make greater contributions to the gm but not as much as to the centroid.
 The contribution depends not only on the radius of p but also on the radii of all other existing set points and on their number.

 • comediance